Data privacy is the branch of data security concerned with the proper handling of data – consent, notice, and regulatory obligations.

 Ensuring data privacy requires sound data management practises

-Whilst legal compliance is of course essential, the bulk of the effort of ensuring compliance is built around ensuring sound data management practices.
+Whilst legal compliance is of course essential, the bulk of the effort of ensuring PoPIA compliance is built around ensuring sound data management practices throughout the data life cycle.

 Data privacy is built upon a foundation of accountability.